 Too much, too early

 This is the most common reason for running injuries.
 After a lazy winter or a chilled out summer, our body has a need to pace itself back to activity.
 This means slowly progressing in our running plan by adding the right amount of miles each week.
 In fact, each time we run, new strength is built, the movement pattern is learnt by our nervous system and we become better at running and recovering from it.
-And remember, ‘rest time’ can be an essential part of this process, as that is when most of thee wonderful repair processes take place.
+And remember, ‘rest time’ can be an essential part of this process as that is when most of the wonderful repair processes take place.

 The reality, though, is that pacing is much harder than what we’d think.
-As we are caught in the ‘high’ of a run, our body feeling strong and lungs free, we are often led to a bit more than planned.
+As we are caught in the ‘high’ of a run, our body feeling strong and lungs free, we are often led to run a bit more than planned.
 Then the next day another quick run.
 And by the time of the next one, we might be in pain… our body was not ready for this ‘high demand’, the pain system has detected a ‘threat of injury’ and it decides to protect you by making you feel pain!
-Yes, this may sound confusing (unless you’ve been reading our other blogs)… but keep reading and your questions will be answered.
+Yes, this may sound confusing (unless you’ve been reading our other blogs)… but keep reading and, hopefully, your questions will be answered.

 Pain is the system our body uses to protect itself from possible damage.
 For instance, touch a burning candle and the pain you feel tells you to remove your hand from there... nice work, you’ve prevented damage!
 Similarly, you’ve increased your mileage quickly after a winter of sporadic runs and your knee starts hurting.
 Your pain system has detected a threat to your tissues (in this case your knee) and prompted you to take action by stopping what you’re doing to avoid further damage.